Learning Resources

 Can one person have a lasting effect on the world?

 The Tuskegee experiment was shrouded in secrecy, and treating Black patients without informed consent did not end with that one study.
 In 1951, a young woman named Henrietta Lacks underwent cancer treatment at the famed John Hopkins University Hospital in Baltimore, Maryland.
 Henrietta was treated with radiation, and her doctor collected a sample of her cells.
 She later died on October 4, 1951, at the age of 31.
 She left behind a husband and five children.
-Review the link and the image on Jamboard slide number ten, and answer the questions about Mrs. Lacks using a sticky note.
+Review the link and the image on slide number ten, and answer the questions about Mrs. Lacks in your text boxes.

 Dr. George Gey of John Hopkins University Hospital later made an important discovery about the cells of his patient, Henrietta Lacks.
 The laboratory found Lacks’ cells had a unique ability to renew themselves.
 John Hopkins Hospital made this discovery and did not disclose, compensate or seek the permission of Mrs. Lacks‘ family to use the cells in further research.